rkhleics/wagtailmodeladmin/README.md

     menu_order = 200 # will put in 3rd place (000 being 1st, 100 2nd)
     items = (MyPageModelAdmin, MyOtherPageModelAdmin, MySnippetModelAdmin, SomeOtherModelAdmin)

+# When using a ModelAdminGroup class to group several ModelAdmin classes together,
+# you only need to register the ModelAdminGroup class with Wagtail:
 wagtailmodeladmin_register(MyModelAdminGroup)
 ```